aashishvasu/OpenComposite/README.md

 ### Microblink Build

 This program uses a part of Psiha's and Microblink's [build](https://github.com/microblink/build) CMake utilities library.
-This is available under the two-clause BSD licence, a copy of which can be found in the 'LICENCE_BUILD_UTIL.txt' file of this repository.
+This is available under the two-clause BSD licence, a copy of which can be found in the `LICENCE_BUILD_UTIL.txt` file of this repository.

 ## Compiling (**for developers**)